 Additionally, liaising with state and Commonwealth departments about how best to respond a tender can be of a great help.

-Founder of Apricity Finance, Linden has more than 25 years working across the finance industry.
-His experience covers distribution, capital raising, product development and investment reviews, responsible manager and board level roles.
-He has wide networks and significant experience in marketing at retail, intermediary and institutional levels.
+Linden has more than 25 years working across the finance industry in Australia and Asia.
+His extensive career covers time working in distribution, capital raising, product development and investment reviews, responsible manager and board level roles.